Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Introduction

-The goal of this paper is to answer the following questions: how much communication noise can FL handle, and what is its impact to the learning performance?
-Towards this end, we first describe a complete FL system where {both} model upload and download take place over noisy channels.
-We then present the first major contribution of this work -- novel convergence analyses of the standard \textsc{FedAvg} scheme under non-IID datasets, full or partial clients participation, direct model or model differential transmissions, and noisy downlink and uplink channels.
-These analyses are based on very general noise assumptions, and hence are broadly applicable to a variety of practical communication systems.
-More importantly, the analyses reveal that, in order to maintain the same $\mathcal{O}({1}/{T})$ convergence rate of \textsc{FedAvg} with perfect communications (the ideal case), the uplink and downlink signal-to-noise-ratio (SNR) should be controlled such that they scale as $\mathcal{O}(t^2)$ where $t$ is the index of communication rounds, when the updated local or global model is directly transmitted over the noisy channel.
-Furthermore, this holds for both full and partial clients participation, the latter of which is significantly more difficult to analyze.
-On the other hand, when only model differential is transmitted on the uplink, we show that a \textit{constant} SNR is sufficient to achieve the $\mathcal{O}({1}/{T})$ convergence rate, despite the fact that both uplink and downlink noise instances exist in the aggregated global model.
-The key insight of these theoretical results is a ``flying under the radar'' principle: stochastic gradient descent (SGD) is inherently a noisy process, and as long as uplink/downlink channel noises do not dominate the SGD noise during model training, which is controlled by the time-varying learning rate, the convergence behavior is not affected.
-This general principle is exemplified with two widely adopted communication techniques -- transmit power control and diversity combining -- by controlling the resulting SNR to satisfy the theoretical analyses.
-Comprehensive numerical evaluations on three widely adopted ML tasks with increasing difficulties, \textit{MNIST}, \textit{CIFAR-10} and \textit{Shakespeare}, are carried out using these techniques.
-We design a series of experiments to demonstrate that the fine-tuned transmit power control and diversity combining that are guided by the theoretical analyses can significantly outperform the equal-SNR-over-time baseline, and in fact can approach the ideal noise-free communication performance in many of the experiment settings.
-These results not only corroborate the theoretical conclusions but also highlight the benefit of designing communication algorithms that are specifically tailored to the characteristics of FL.
+The goal of this paper is two-fold: we want to first understand the impact of \emph{communication-induced noise}, in both upload (uplink) and download (downlink) phases of FL, on the ML model convergence and accuracy performance, and then design communication algorithms to control the signal-to-noise ratio (SNR) to improve FL performance under a total resource budget.
+We focus on \emph{analog} communications for model updates \cite{amiri2020federated,zhu2019broadband,yang2020federated} and investigate SNR control in both uplink and downlink, which is especially crucial when the underlying ML method is stochastic gradient descent (SGD) as considered in this work, because SGD is much more sensitive to noise than the (full) gradient descent \cite{kairouz2019advances,stich2018local}. {Our treatment is novel because all prior works either study uplink-only \cite{amiri2020federated,zhu2019broadband,xia2020fast,sery2020over,guo2021iot} or downlink-only \cite{amiri2020convergence} noisy communications, but not both. } We present novel convergence analyses of the standard \zixiangTCCN{Federated Averaging (\textsc{FedAvg})} scheme under non-IID datasets, full or partial clients participation, direct model or model differential transmissions, and simultaneous noisy downlink and uplink analog communications.
+These analyses are based on very general receive noise assumptions, and hence are broadly applicable to a variety of communication systems.
+The key insight of these theoretical results is a ``flying under the radar'' principle: SGD is inherently a noisy process, and as long as uplink/downlink channel noises do not dominate the SGD noise during model training (which is controlled by the time-varying learning rate), the scaling of convergence is not affected.
+This general principle is exemplified with two widely adopted communication techniques -- \textit{transmit power control} and \textit{receive diversity combining} -- by controlling the resulting post-processing SNR to satisfy the theoretical analyses {under a fixed total budget constraint}.
+Comprehensive numerical evaluations on three widely adopted ML tasks with increasing difficulties ({MNIST}, {CIFAR-10} and {Shakespeare}) are carried out using these techniques.
+We carry out a series of experiments to demonstrate that the fine-tuned transmit power control and receive diversity combining that are guided by the theoretical analyses can significantly outperform the equal-SNR-over-time baseline, and in fact can approach the ideal noise-free communication performance in many of the experiment settings.